 The purpose of Black FLEX is to provide a space for young, thriving black scholars to cultivate the most distinguished versions of themselves.
 As the black leaders of today, we strive to promote leadership, individuality and self-discovery, in order to better our tomorrow.
-Come experience the Metamorphosis of your Black Persona.

 Diversity Programs and Events

 The Multicultural Student Association (MSA) is proud to collaborate with other campus groups to host a the fifth annual celebration of Diversity Day.
 Diversity Day seeks to celebrate and introduce students to the wealth of diversity on Washington and Lee's campus.
 Please join us for some of the great events we have planned throughout the week!

 W&L celebrates Hispanic Heritage Month with a host of educational and social events that highlight the cultures and achievements of Hispanic peoples across the globe.
 From movies in the Stackhouse Theater to dance performances and other events, Washington and Lee provides students with the opportunity to celebrate the Hispanic culture.

 Washington and Lee University hosts its annual Parents & Family Weekend each fall, honoring the families of W&L students.
 The weekend combines informational and recreational activities, giving parents the opportunity to meet with members of the faculty, review campus life, and participate in social events.

 A week of events held in October to celebrate National Coming Out Day which is Oct.
 11th.
 The week often includes talks led by students, speakers from off campus, Sharing Our Stories where LGBTQ members of the W&L community share some aspect of their coming out stories, t-shirt sales, free swag, etc.